What are the benefits of the Citi® Secured Mastercard®?

 Take the first step toward achieving your financial goals by applying for the Citi® Secured Mastercard®.
 Learn more and apply online.

-Please note that your application will be reviewed immediately.
+Please note that when you apply for a secured credit card with Citi®, your application will be reviewed immediately.
 If you are approved, you'll have 14 days to provide your bank account information, which will be used for an electronic transfer to fund your security deposit before we open your account.
 The security deposit is always the same as the credit line you request.

 Is a secured card the same as a prepaid card?